cityofaustin/jekyll-theme-kocurek/README.md

 Kocurek is a Jekyll theme for static sites published on GitHub Pages.
 It was developed for the Austin Convention Center Department for use on documentation sites.

+## Example

+The [Kocurek Jekyll Theme Example](https://github.com/mattlangan/jekyll-theme-kocurek-example) repository is a template that you can use to quickly create your own Github Pages site in minutes, _without the need for a developer_.

 ## How it Works

-Kocurek is installed as a gem in a Jekyll project.
+Kocurek is added as a `remote_theme` in your Jekyll project.
 The theme includes default styling and layouts for a site's homepage, content pages, and navigation.

 Content is edited directly in markdown files in the `collections/` subdirectories.